 Everyone must know how to make roller bottles to keep on hand for life’s little emergencies.
-These bottles come in handy for for so many common aliments.
+These bottles come in handy for so many common ailments.
 Immune support, skin imperfections, digestive discomfort, calming toddlers are a few of the many roller bottle blends you can make.
 Plus, I have free printable labels.

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 Get my full disclosure HERE.